 Organist/saxophonist Graham Bond's ultimately tragic career is pretty well-documented; pack-leader of the '60s British R&B scene, slow career decline and an increasing fascination with the occult, leading to his untimely death under a tube train at Finsbury Park underground station, north London (for what it's worth, I probably passed through the station that very day).
 His debut, The Sound of '65 (***½), is a great jazz-inflected R&B album featuring his Organisation (or Organization), alongside Bond, Dick-Heckstall Smith (later of Colosseum) on sax and the thoroughly obscure rhythm section of Jack Bruce and Ginger Baker, mixing blues standards (Hoochie Coochie Man, Got My Mojo Working) with cheesy balladry (Tammy), sax-driven madness (almost everything) and even a take on classical themes (Wade In The Water).

 His Lease On Love single from later the same year is the first (known) Mellotron recording, although session man Geoff Unwin may well have used one earlier.
 It's not actually that great, to be honest, nowhere near the quality of the album material, although its b-side, My Heart's In Little Pieces, is marginally better.
-Very faint 'Tron strings on the a-side, but a far more upfront string part on the flip, making this worth tracking down (probably on MP3, to be honest) if you're interested in hearing where it all started.
+Very faint Mellotron strings on the 'A', but a far more upfront string part on the flip, making this worth tracking down if you're interested in hearing where it all started.